European History - From Prehistory To 19TH Century

 Muslims.

-The Northern Crusades were held in Baltic
+The Northern Crusades were held in the Baltic

-region of Estonia, Prussia, Latvia and Lithuania against the pagan people of
+region of Estonia, Prussia, Latvia, and Lithuania against the pagan people of

 these areas.
-The Crusaders were the Christian kingdoms of Sweden, Denmark and
+The Crusaders were the Christian kingdoms of Sweden, Denmark, and

 their allies.
 These Crusades were held in the 12th and 13th